+The number of heavy rain days was calculated at seven stations for every April-October period from 1970-2002, the same period used by Pook et al. (2006) for their analysis.
+All stations fall within the Pook et al. (2006) domain and come from the Lavery et al. (1992) high-quality daily rainfall network.
 The average number of heavy rain days during years in a particular extreme state of the SAM, ENSO and eastern Indian Ocean SSTs were compared to neutral years for each index.
-The SAM, ENSO and eastern Indian Ocean SSTs were represented by the SAM index of Marshall (2003), the Southern Oscillation Index (SOI) of Troup

-(1965) and the eastern pole of the Dipole Mode Index (DMIeast) of Saji et al. (1999), generated from the global HadISST sea-suface temperature data set (Rayner et al., 2003).
-A positive (negative) phase of each driver was defined if the standardized index was above (below) 0.5 (-0.5) standard deviations, giving about 30 % of years in each of the positive or negative phases.
-All indices were standardized over the 1970-2002 period.
+The SAM, ENSO and eastern Indian Ocean SSTs were represented by the SAM index of Marshall (2003), the Southern Oscillation Index (SOI) of Troup (1965) and the eastern pole of the Dipole Mode Index (DMIeast) of Saji et al. (1999), generated from the global HadISST sea-suface temperature data set (Rayner et al., 2003).
+A positive (negative) phase of each driver was defined if the standardised index was above (below) 0.5 (-0.5) standard deviations, giving about 30% of years in each of the positive or negative phases.
+All indices were standardised over the 1970-2002 period.
 To determine if the mean frequency of heavy rain days during a particular phase of a driver was statistically significantly different from neutral years, a 95 % confidence interval was generated from neutral years.
 The mean number of rain days from 1000 bootstrap replicates of n neutral years were used, where n was the number of years when the inter-annual driver was in its positive or negative phase.